boslab/structured-water/readme.md

 [AndyHinton's Journal](https://www.shroomery.org/forums/showflat.php/Number/24031222).
 The progression is
 dH<sub>2</sub>O → saline → basal saline → basal cryo
-in modified dram vials → blood serum tubes → cryo tubes.
+in modified dram vials → blood serum tubes → cryotubes.
 For the table below,

 - Tubes 01–24 are numbered alphabetically as of 2020-04-01, the last time I took full stock and the epoch for my collection.